NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/unified_driver_7mode/section_cinder-conf-nfs.rst

    where ``ip`` corresponds to the IP address assigned to a Data LIF, and ``share`` refers to a junction path for a FlexVol volume within an SVM.
-Make sure that volumes corresponding to exports have read/write permissions set on the Data ONTAP controllers.
+Make sure that volumes corresponding to exports have read/write permissions set on the ONTAP controllers.
 Do *not* put mount options in the ``nfs_shares_config`` file; use ``nfs_mount_options`` instead.
 For more information on that and other parameters available to affect the behavior of NetApp's NFS driver, please refer to http://docs.openstack.org/trunk/config-reference/content/nfs-driver-options.html.

-Table 4.17, “Configuration options for Data ONTAP operating in 7-Mode with NFS” below lists the configuration options available for the unified driver for a Data ONTAP operating in 7-Mode deployment that uses the NFS storage protocol.
+Table 4.17, “Configuration options for ONTAP operating in 7-Mode with NFS” below lists the configuration options available for the unified driver for an ONTAP operating in 7-Mode deployment that uses the NFS storage protocol.

 +-----------------------------------+------------+------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+